Popper Cello Academy 2026

 Completed online application form by June 15, 2026

-Payment of the participation fee and proof of payment by September 15, 2026
+Payment of the participation fee and proof of payment between August 1 - 15, 2026

 Payment Details